APPLICATIONS FOR SUMMER JOBS 2017 ARE NOW AVAILABLE.

 Student Eligibility Requirements: • Be a resident of Elk County. • Be enrolled at least half-time (six credits) in a PHEAA approved higher education institution in a program of study at least two years in length.
-A list of approved institutions will be provided with the application form.
+A list of approved institutions can be found below.
 High School Seniors are eligible as long as they will meet this requirement for the upcoming Fall Semester. • Can not be in default on a student grant or loan. • Undergraduate Students must be a State Grant recipient.
 Since this determination is made based on financial information from the Free Application for Federal Student Aid (FAFSA) form, students should submit the FAFSA form as soon as possible. • Graduate Students must have unmet need determined by their school.

 All eligibility decisions are made by PHEAA.
 For questions about eligibility, call PHEAA at 1-800-692-7392.
 You will be prompted to access "Special Programs" and "Work Study" before you can speak with someone.